The Petit Point as Educational Pattern

 about teatching needlepoint tapestry no more yet the basketweave stitch.

-a diagonal stitch, synonym, but not same, of tent stitch; often says Petit
+synonym, but not same, of tent stitch; often says Petit

 Point, pronunciation: "petee poynt".